software-mansion-labs/EIP712-cairo-article/article.md

     return();
 }
  ```
 ### Recreating the message hash
- Since our example is pretty easy, our structure contains only one field - StarknetAddress recreating the hashable string is pretty easy, we just need to concatenate structure hash with our value.
+Since our example is pretty easy, our structure contains only one field (StarknetAddress), recreating the hashable string is pretty easy; we just need to concatenate the structure hash with our value.

  ```cairo
  func get_hash{range_check_ptr,  keccak_ptr: felt*, bitwise_ptr : BitwiseBuiltin*}(starknet_address: felt,